OpenDataManchester/KnoWaste/README.md

 *Knowing “Where is my business waste now?”*

 ## How Waste is Managed <a name="how_waste_is_managed"></a>

-Waste management is the process of storing waste, transforming waste into a non-waste state (for example: recycling) or disposing of waste (for example: sending waste to landfill).
+Managing waste means storing waste, transforming it into a non-waste state (for example: recycling) or disposing of waste (for example: sending waste to landfill).

+![alt text][mw_1]

+[mw_1]: https://github.com/OpenDataManchester/KnoWaste/blob/master/images/KnoWaste%20-%20Waste%20Management%20Scenarios.png "Waste Management Scenarios"

 When waste is managed, it can be: